andreamarciano/egghead-v1/Notes/sql/DataManipulation.md

 VALUES (0, "Sweet Candies", "9045778", "First Road, New York", "3216767890");
 ```

+> ⚠️ Make sure all rows match the same column order and data types.

 > If you know the **column order**, you can omit the column list:

 ```sql